pcmarts/Collab-Room-Telegram-App/docs/discovery/README.md

 2. **Collaboration Preferences**: Set during onboarding and adjustable later
 3. **Per-session Filters**: Applied during the current discovery session only

+## Bidirectional Matching System

+The Collab Room implements a bidirectional matching system similar to dating apps, where a match is only created when both parties express interest.
+The key components of this system are:

+1. **User-Initiated Swipes**: Users swipe right on collaborations they're interested in
+2. **Potential Match Exposure**: These swipes appear as "potential matches" in the collaboration creator's discovery feed
+3. **Completion of Match**: When the collaboration creator swipes right on a potential match, a mutual connection is established
+4. **Match Notification**: Both parties are notified of the successful match

+This implementation ensures that matches are created only with mutual consent, increasing the quality of connections.

 ## Future Enhancements

 Planned enhancements to the Discovery System include:

-1. Machine learning based recommendations
-2. Enhanced matching algorithms based on user behavior
+1. **Machine learning based recommendations**: Using AI to suggest potentially beneficial collaborations based on user history and preferences
+2. **Enhanced matching algorithms**: Refining the matching system to consider factors like previous successful collaborations and user feedback
-3. Improved filtering options with more granular controls
+3. **Improved filtering options**: Adding more granular controls for discovering specific types of collaboration opportunities
-4. Personalized discovery feeds based on user activity
+4. **Personalized discovery feeds**: Creating custom feeds based on user activity, preferences, and network connections